Russia-Ukraine tensions: EU readies for escalating tensions

 The official, who spoke under condition of anonymity, said the harsher the EU sanctions against Russia would be in case of a military invasion, the bigger the hit for the bloc should Moscow retaliate.

-The official said 40 per cent of EU gas came from Russia and that the bloc was in talks with Norway and Qatar, among others, about increased energy supplies if needed.
+The official said 40 per cent of EU gas came from Russia.
+The bloc is in talks with Norway and Qatar, among others, about increased energy supplies if needed.

-The official also said the EU was looking at how quickly Russia could switch its energy supplies to China should it cut sales to Europe.
+The official also said the EU was looking at how quickly Russia could switch its energy supplies to China should sales to Europe be cut.

 The EU was also preparing for refugee arrivals should Russia invade Ukraine, they said.